hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `node_config` - (Optional) The node configuration of the pool.
 See [google_container_cluster](container_cluster.html) for schema.

-* `node_count` - (Optional) The number of nodes per instance group.
-This field can be used to update the number of nodes per instance group but should not be used alongside `autoscaling`.
+* `node_count` - (Required) The number of nodes per instance group.
+This field needs to be used otherwise `autoscaling` will never kick in.

 * `project` - (Optional) The ID of the project in which to create the node pool.
 If blank, the provider-configured project will be used.